rkikraari/imagemoderation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The project is about moderating images using AWS Rekognition.
+It uses the DetectLabels and DetectModerationLabels API for perform image moderation.

 ### Built With